-The camera can focus at a distance of 2 cm (0.8 in.) at the zoom position at which Θ and the zoom indicator glow green (the zoom indicator is positioned to the left of \triangle).
+The camera can focus on subjects as close as 3 cm (1.2 in.) to the lens when the zoom indicator is positioned to the left of \triangle , and \Im and the zoom indicator glow green.

-At the widest zoom position, the camera can focus on subjects as close as 1 cm (0.4 in.) to the lens.
+When the zoom indicator is aligned with \bigtriangleup , the camera can focus at a distance of 4 cm (1.6 in.).

-Autofocus
+🖉 Autofocus

-When using (auto) mode, if Autofocus mode (() 52) is set to Full-time AF, the camera focuses continuously until focus is locked when the shutter-release button is pressed halfway.
+When using (auto) mode, if Autofocus mode ((2) 48) is set to Full-time AF, the camera focuses continuously until focus is locked when the shutter-release button is pressed halfway.
 Therefore, the sound of lens drive movement can be heard.